 No one likes paperwork!
 You will receive forms, letters and handouts to make incorporating service dog training into your business easier.
 Everything from a client contract addendum and medical release form created in consultation with an attorney to public access assessment checklists are included.

-Successful graduates earn a certificate and can use the SDC credential and logo to market new skills and knowledge.
+Successful graduates earn a certificate and can use the SDC™ credential and logo to market new skills and knowledge.

-A certificate in Service Dog Coaching can give trainers a unique advertising advantage with pet owners too.
+Our certificate in service dog coaching can give trainers a unique advertising advantage with pet owners too.
 Many pet dog training clients have told me that they specifically hired me because they wanted their pet puppy to “be as well trained as a service dog.”
+Questions, email [email protected].

 “The best person to teach disabled people how to properly select and train their own service dogs would be a disabled person who knows the importance of this from personal experience.

 The best person to teach trainers how to train service dogs for the disabled would possess the ability to help trainers breach the gap between standard training skills and those essential for the training of well-behaved service animals.

 And the best person to advise healthcare professionals regarding the full range of human, canine, and environmental concerns that must be considered before recommending the addition of a service animal to a patient’s or client’s household would be someone familiar with the costs and benefits of every such human-service animal interaction.